Welcome

 What should I include in the statement of purpose on the application form?

-The statement of purpose really just tells us why you are interested in doing this course.
+The statement of purpose tells us why you are interested in doing this course.
 You should include:

-If your ideas are less focused, it is fine simply to explain in more general terms what you are hoping to get out of the course and why you would have the support of your employer in undertaking it now.
+If your ideas are less focused, you can explain in more general terms what you are hoping to get out of the course and why you would have the support of your employer in undertaking it now.

 Your statement should be no longer than two A4 pages in length.